-More mid-career students will need skills training and credentials secondary institutions by accelerating trends that were already slowly developing, primarily the need to tailor post-secondary education to the employment market.
-First, post-secondary institutions will likely see an influx of mid-career workers returning, particularly at the college level.
+More mid-career students will need skills training and credentials particularly at the college level.
 This will force the adoption of programs that speak to employers' needs while understanding students' time and monetary limitations.
 Mid-career students have mortgages, bills to pay and families to feed.
 Therefore, they need quicker programming without the electives and filler that other younger students may desire.
 A move to micro-credential programming is both needed and necessary.